nextarch/toc/README.md

 ## Election schedule
 TOC usually consists of no more than 15 people.

 Candidate can nominate and participate in the election by submitting a [PR for approval](https://github.com/nextarch/toc/blob/main/doc/election.md).
-NextArch will vote for official TOC members at the second Collaborator meeting and announce it in real time at the meeting.
+NextArch will vote for official TOC members at the collaborator meeting and announce it in real time at the meeting.

 ## Meeting Time
 TBD